machinelearningnuremberg/QuickTune/README.md

-## Fine-tune Network (without HPO)
+## Fine-tune Network (Directly)

 Download a dataset.
 In this example, we will use a dataset from meta-album.
+The metadataset curves were generated in this way.

 ```bash
 mkdir data && cd data